pabloibanezcom/react-tube-kit/README.md

-# tube-map-history.ui-kit
+# React Tube Kit

 A collection of components and utils for React.

-This package is bootstraped using [create-react-app](https://github.com/facebook/create-react-app)
+This package is bootstraped using [create-react-app](https://github.com/facebook/create-react-app) and is using [Bootstrap](https://getbootstrap.com) as base.

 ## Demo